turbina4/volume-mixer/README.md

 ## Installation

-Download `setup.exe` or `Mixer.Software.msi` and install the program.
+Download `Mixer.Software.msi` and install the program.

 ## Usage